paulmskim/VisualCeption/readme.md

 ## How it works

-VisualCeption uses a combination of the "make a screenshot" feature in webdriver, imagick and native JavaScript to compare visual elements on a website.
-This comparison is done in five steps:
+VisualCeption uses a combination of the "make a screenshot" feature in WebDriver and Imagick to compare visual elements on a website.
+This comparison is done in three steps:

-1. **Take a screenshot** of the full page using webdriver.
+1. **Take a screenshot** of the element using WebDriver.
-2. **Calculate the position** and size of the selected element using JavaScript.
-3. **Crop the element** out of the full screenshot using imagick.
-4. **Compare the element** with an older version of the screenshot that has been proofed as valid using imagick.
-If no previous image exists the current image will be used fur future comparions.
+2. **Compare the element** with an older version of the screenshot that has been proofed as valid using Imagick.
+If no previous image exists the current image will be used for future comparions.
 As an effect of this approach the test has to be **run twice** before it works.
-5. If the deviation is too high **throw an exception** that is caught by Codeception.
+3. If the deviation is too high **throw an exception** that is caught by Codeception.

 ## Requirements

 VisualCeption needs the following components to run:

 * **Codeception** VisualCeption is a module for [Codeception](http://codeception.com/).
 It will need a running version of this tool.
-* **Imagick** For comparing two images VisualCeption is using the imagick library for php.
+* **Imagick** For comparing two images VisualCeption is using the Imagick library for php.
 For more information visit [php.net](http://www.php.net/manual/de/book.imagick.php) or the [installation guide](http://www.php.net/manual/en/imagick.setup.php).
 * **WebDriver module** This tool only works with the webdriver module in Codeception at the moment.

 ## Installation

 Make sure you have php-imagick extension installed.
-Run `php -m` to see if imagick extension is enabled.
+Run `php -m` to see if Imagick extension is enabled.

 Then add VisualCeption to composer.json: